-A trustworthy investment research service is crucial if you’re investing in individual stocks and funds.
+A trustworthy investment research service is crucial for investing in individual stocks and funds.
 The Motley Fool and Morningstar are two of the most popular platforms.

 Both services can help you invest successfully.
 They also have several overlapping features, including analyst reports and portfolio trackers.
 However, they each cater to different investment styles.

-When it comes to comparing The Motley Fool vs. Morningstar, we’ve determined the strengths of each investment site to help you decide which one is better for your investing needs.
+When comparing The Motley Fool vs. Morningstar, we’ve determined the strengths of each investment site to help you decide which is better for your investing needs.

 Overview of The Motley Fool vs. Morningstar